langchain-ai/langgraph/docs/docs/concepts/langgraph_platform.md

 - [Python/JS SDK](./sdk.md): The Python/JS SDK provides a programmatic way to interact with deployed LangGraph Applications.
 - [Remote Graph](../cloud/how-tos/remote_graph.md): A RemoteGraph allows you to interact with any deployed LangGraph application as though it were running locally.

-The LangGraph Platform offers several deployment options.
-These include Lite Self-Hosted, Cloud SaaS, Enterprise Bring Your Own Cloud (BYOC), Enterprise Self-hosted, and Enterprise Cloud.
-You can explore these options in detail in the [deployment options guide](./deployment_options.md).
+The LangGraph Platform offers a few different deployment options described in the [deployment options guide](./deployment_options.md).

 ## Why Use LangGraph Platform?